currentco/data-analytics/gapminder/README.md

 # Gapminder Data Analysis for Country Development

-In this report, I have selected the following datasets for analysis from the Gapminder foundation's database.
+In this report, I have selected the following datasets for analysis from the Gapminder foundation's database:

 - Total GDP (PPP, inflation-adjusted): PPP GDP is gross domestic product converted to international dollars using purchasing power parity rates.
 A PPP dollar has the same purchasing power over GDP as the U.S. dollar has in the United States.
 Data are in constant 2005 international dollars.
 - Total population